Searching for Privacy Risks in LLM Agents via Simulation: Searching for Risks and Mitigation

-We can also apply our search framework to discover better defense strategies (a detailed algorithm \ref{alg:defense_search} in the Appendix).
-Unlike attack strategies, which are rare, context-dependent, and often hidden in long-tail distributions, effective defenses must be comprehensive and rigorous.
-For defenses, we find that a single-threaded sequential search across multiple scenarios is sufficient.
-Instead of taking a single configuration from one scenario, the defense search takes multiple configurations from different scenarios, all sharing the same defense instruction.
-At each step, we simulate all scenarios ($M$ runs in total), compute the average leak score to evaluate the current defense, and optimize it by reflecting on the highest–leak-score trajectories.
-We run this process for $K$ steps to find a defense that performs well across all scenarios.
+Similarly, we can apply search to discover better defense strategies.
+Unlike effective attacks, which are rare, context-dependent, and often hidden in long-tail distributions, effective defenses must be comprehensive and rigorous.
+Empirically, we find that a single-threaded sequential search across multiple scenarios is sufficient.
+Specifically, at each step, we simulate all scenarios ($M$ runs in total), compute the average leak velocity to evaluate the current defense, and reflect on the failure cases with the highest leak velocity.
+We run this process for $K$ steps to find a defense with the lowest average leak velocity across all scenarios.
+Similar to the fact that multi-task training enables zero-shot generalization \citep{sanh2021multitask, wei2021finetuned}, we assume that a defense remaining robust against multiple different attacks is also likely to generalize to unseen attacks.
+We illustrate the attack search and the defense search in Figure \ref{fig:search_algorithm} and provide a complete version of the defense search algorithm in the Appendix (Algorithm \ref{alg:defense_search}).